- When Habitat started in Côte d’Ivoire: 1999

 Volunteer: Join one of the scheduled Global Village trips to Europe, Middle East and Africa or lead your own.
 Contact us to learn more.

 Tithe: Establish a strong and rewarding tithe partnership to help build houses globally!
-Quote 862200, COTE d´IVOIRE on your checks sent to: Habitat for Humanity International, Attn: Affiliate Tithe, 121 Habitat St. Americus, GA 31709
+Quote 862200, COTE d´IVOIRE on your checks sent to: Habitat for Humanity International, Attn: Affiliate Tithe, 322 West Lamar Street Americus, GA 31709 USA

 To learn more about Habitat projects in Côte d'Ivoire, please contact us.